 The vulnerable can get help from a church in San Bernardino County.
 The faith based groups, that are scattered throughout the county, help financially as well as with meeting basic needs.
-There may be funds for paying rent or electric bills, or vouchers for medications or gasoline.
-Many other services may also be available from these church assistance programs, ranging from emergency food to hot meals, shelter, clothing, and counseling.
+There may be funds for help paying rent or electric bills, or free vouchers for medications or gasoline or even an occasional motel room Many other services may also be available from these church assistance programs, ranging from emergency food to hot meals, shelter, clothing, and counseling.

 Anyone can apply for help from locations including the regional Free Methodist Church, but a focus is on serving the most needy.
 Many of the beneficiaries of these assistance programs from a church in San Bernardino County are as follows.